KaganCanSit/microsoft-365-docs-pr.tr-TR/microsoft-365/security/defender-endpoint/gov.md

 ## <a name="licensing-requirements"></a>Lisans gereksinimleri

-US Government müşterileri için Uç Nokta için Microsoft Defender için aşağıdaki Microsoft toplu lisans tekliflerinden birini gerektirir:
+Uç Nokta için Microsoft Defender için ABD Kamu müşterileri için aşağıdaki Microsoft toplu lisans tekliflerinden biri gerekir:

 ### <a name="desktop-licensing"></a>Masaüstü lisansı